 Key Takeaways

-• The Cimulate acquisition transfers AI training data rights to Salesforce as the new legal counterparty, triggering DPA re-execution requirements for GDPR and CCPA-regulated orgs.
+- The Cimulate acquisition closed March 3, 2026, transferring AI training data rights to Salesforce as the new legal counterparty and triggering DPA re-execution requirements for GDPR and CCPA-regulated orgs.

-• The EU AI Act may reclassify the combined Cimulate/Agentforce recommendation architecture as high-risk AI if it crosses consumer influence thresholds the standalone Cimulate deployment did not reach.
+- The EU AI Act may reclassify the combined Cimulate/Agentforce Commerce recommendation architecture as high-risk AI if it crosses consumer influence thresholds the standalone Cimulate deployment did not reach.

 Need help with ai & agentforce architecture?